-The steam needs to be separated from the water to minimize scaling in the steam consuming equipment.
-This is done after the steam has been "flashed" to the selected pressure.
+The water needs to be separated from the steam to minimize scaling in the steam consuming equipment.
+This is done after the steam has been "flashed" to the selected pressure in several stages.
 The steam-water separators do this very efficiently where the steam comes out at the top and water out at the bottom.
 The minimum temperature for operation with respect to silica scaling is usually the factor that decides the pressure at which to operate the separators (fig 1.).
 Separation at a lower pressure will invite silica scaling.